 Earthworks is a non-profit organization dedicated to protecting communities and the environment from the impacts of mining and energy development while seeking sustainable solutions.

-The Program Research and Writing Intern will work closely with our program staff and communications team to update and create new fact-based issue pages for our website.
+The Program Communications Intern will work closely with our program staff and communications team to update and create new fact-based issue pages for our website.
 Our key issues are fracking and hard rock mining, and our issue pages range in topic from the 1873 Mining Law to noise pollution from fracking operations.

 We are looking for a self-motivated individual with excellent research and writing skills.
 This is the perfect internship for students looking to learn more about the non-profit world, make connections and start building their resume.